LJ-9/Danish-Election-2022-Twitter-Likes-Retweets-Botscores-Inauthentic-Coordinated-Behavior/README.md

 This data should, if no users were deleted or unliked, contain the same information as the live scraped data.

-See the section *Disclaimer for Article II* in the PhD thesis [Curbing Amplification Online](URL) for more information.
+See the section *Disclaimer for Article II* in the PhD thesis [Curbing Amplification Online](https://github.com/LJ-9/Danish-Election-2022-Twitter-Likes-Retweets-Botscores-Inauthentic-Coordinated-Behavior/blob/main/documents/Jahn_Laura_PhD_Thesis_2023_online.pdf) for more information.

 This paginated data was collected using the [twarc2 package](https://twarc-project.readthedocs.io/en/latest/twarc2_en_us/), using the scripts `analysis/twarc-lookup-liking-users.sh` and `analysis/twarc-lookup-retweeting-users.sh`.
 As we had multiple bearer tokens available, we split the user lists using `twarc-split-user-list.py` into sublists so we could collect data in parallel.

 # Testing for Correlations: Conclusions

 Again, we were mostly interested in whether the correlation in liking/retweeting behavior among users correlated with
-- user account deletion/suspension, creation date
+- user account deletion/suspension, creation date, and/or
 - high bot scores from Botometer / Botometer lite.

-We didn't find any correlations: The size of a user's cluster of identitically liking/retweeting users did not correlate with the user's botscore or botlike score, and the size of a cluster did not correlate with how many of its users had disappered.
+We did not find any significant correlations: The size of a user's cluster of identically liking/retweeting users did not correlate with the user's Botometer scores or Botometer Lite scores, and the size of a cluster did not correlate with how many of its users had disappered.
 Also, Botometer and Botometer Lite scores did not correlate with one another.

 ## To replicate: